Anne Curzan

-Anne Curzan is a professor of English at the University of Michigan since 2012 and dean of its College of Literature, Science, and the Arts since 2019.
+Anne Curzan is an American scholar in English language and literature.
+She is currently a professor of English at the University of Michigan.

+Curzan served as the dean of the College of Literature, Science, and the Arts at the University of Michigan from September 2019 to June 2024.

-Biography
+Education

-Curzan received a bachelor of arts in linguistics summa cum laude from Yale University in 1991.
-She received a master of arts and a doctor of philosophy in English language and literature from the University of Michigan in 1995 and 1998, respectively.
+Curzan received a Bachelor of Arts (summa cum laude) with a major in linguistics from Yale University in 1991.
+She received a Master of Arts and a Doctor of Philosophy in English language and literature from the University of Michigan in 1995 and 1998, respectively.

+Career

+Curzan joined the University of Washington as an assistant professor at the Department of English in 2001.
+She moved to the University of Michigan to serve as assistant professor in 2002, and was promoted to associate professor in 2004.
+She received full professorship at the University of Michigan in 2012.

 Curzan is a member of the American Heritage Dictionary Usage Panel and the American Dialect Society, which votes on the Word of the Year.
-She writes regularly for The Chronicle of Higher Education's language blog, Lingua Franca, and is a co-host of the program That's What they Say on Michigan Radio.

-In 2019, she was appointed dean of the College of Literature, Science, and the Arts.

-Awards and honors

-Curzan has received awards for her work, including the Henry Russel Award, the Faculty Recognition Award, and the John Dewey Award.
+She co-hosts the weekly Michigan Public radio segment That's What They Say with Rebecca Hector and has written for the Chronicle of Higher Education's Lingua Franca blog.
+At the University of Michigan, Curzan received the Henry Russel Award, the Faculty Recognition Award, and the John Dewey Award.

+Curzan served as the dean of the College of Literature, Science, and the Arts at the University of Michigan from September 1, 2019 to June 30, 2024.

+A book authored by Curzan, Says Who?, was published in March 2024.